WannaCry ransomware attack explained

-First, Information Security Officers and IT personnel all over the world are rolling out updates and security patches, in an effort to prevent a WannaCry infection, fuelled no doubt by several more high-strength coffees than they’d otherwise drink in any given period.
+First, Information Security Officers and IT personnel all over the world were rolling out updates and security patches, in an effort to prevent a WannaCry infection, fuelled no doubt by several more high-strength coffees than they’d otherwise drink in any given period.

 The fourth is most important